chalzstrassen/Capstone-Project/README.md

 - [x] Create collections
 - [x] Add books to collections
 - [x] Download books as PDF
-- [ ] Narrow search for books within collection/library
+- [ ] Narrow search for books within collection

 Anyone can:
 - [x] Preview books
-- [ ] Pagination/infinite scroll
+- [x] Pagination/infinite scroll
-- [ ] Search for books by title and synopsis
+- [x] Search for books by title and synopsis
-- [ ] Filter search by author
+- [x] Filter search for books by author
-- [ ] Filter search for books by genre
+- [x] Filter search for books by genre
 - [ ] Log in with OAuth (_choose social media_)
 ## Design Docs
 * [View Wireframes][views]